how we help

 The husband has a high school education, is a former smoker and doesn’t get any exercise to speak of.
 These things have been scientifically determined to be predictors of a shortened life expectancy.
 So, instead of a base table life expectancy of 18.4 years, the husband has a likely life expectancy of just 14.2 years and can expect to live to age 79.2.
 On the other hand, the wife has a family history of longevity, has a college degree and exercises regularly.
 These things have proven to be predictors of a lengthened life expectancy.
 So, instead of the base life expectancy of 23.3 years, the wife can expect to live 27.8 years to just shy of age 90.

-This is significant.
 What we have just uncovered is that the wife will live about 14 years longer than her husband.
 This is a huge change from the 3-5 years planners were telling her she needed to prepare for without her husband using the previously mentioned approaches to planning.

-This also creates a big change in the decisions that should be made now concerning how to arrange financial accounts, when to begin social security, how to create an income stream for a surviving spouse and provide reassurances that the plan being developed today takes these things into effect so the surviving spouse can continue to enjoy the standard of living they have become accustom to.
+This also creates a big change in the decisions that should be made now concerning how to arrange financial accounts, when to begin social security, how to create an income stream for a surviving spouse and provide reassurances that the plan being developed today takes these things into effect so the surviving spouse can continue to enjoy the standard of living they have become accustomed to.

 Before Wealthspan Advisors entered the financial services industry